Skip to main content

 )

-for (const txn of transactions) {
+for (const txn of transactions.items) {

 console.log(`${txn.transactionId}: ${txn.amount} - ${txn.status}`)